Public weighs in at DNR spring hearings

 “At least on the east side of that zone, hunting is not what it used to be,” Eckardt said.
 “We need to consider narrowing the zone or reducing the number of tags that are available.”

-The Eau Claire County Deer Advisory Council will hold its next meeting at 6 p.m.
-Thursday at the DNR Service Center to make final quota recommendations.
+The Eau Claire County Deer Advisory Council will hold it’s next meeting April 18 at the DNR Service Center at 6 p.m. to make final quota recommendations.

 “What we proposed is not set in stone,” Zielke said.
 “We need comments from landowners, people out in the field, somebody who’s got a stake in this, a hunter who’s been out there.
 We’re interested in that.”